BetonQuest/BetonQuest/documentation/User-Documentation/Objectives-List.md

 To complete this objective the player simply needs to login to the server.
 If you use `global` this objective will be also completed directly when the player joins the first time.
 If you use `persistent` it will be permanent.
-Don't forget that if you use global and persistent you can still remove the objective explicit.
+Don't forget that if you use global and persistent you can still remove the objective explicitly.

 !!! example
     ```YAML